weijian2/Social-App-By-J2EE/README.md

 (Please contact me at weijian1@andrew.cmu.edu if this instance is not running)

 ## Change Log
+v1.0.0(12/01/2017)<br>
+* user can register account using email
+* user can post blogs
+* user can comments other's blogs
+* user can delete any comments comment by themselves
+* user can see other's page

 ## Licenses
+NAN

 ## Notes
 You need to have Eclipse JEE and MySQL installed in order to run this project on local machine or you can click deployed link above to run it remotely.